Bisonai/orakl/docs/v0.1/README.md

 # Developer's Guide (v0.1)

-Orakl is a decentralized oracle network that allows smart contracts to securely access off-chain data and other resources.
+Orakl Network is a decentralized oracle network that allows smart contracts to securely access off-chain data and other resources.

 ## Installation

 > The oracle version `v0.1` uses Solidity version `^0.8.16`.
+> The version of npm package `@bisonai/orakl-contract` is an internal version of package to recognize changes.
+> In the closed alpha version, smart contracts are all defined under v0.1 but are expected to be frequently changed.

 ```
 yarn install @bisonai/orakl-contracts@v0.4.4